 They make hand creams from bees wax and special oils, like olive oil or avocado oil, scented naturally with no added chemicals.

 Diane and Gonzalo also grow flowers and vegetables and herbs, which they sell, with their honey and creams at the Kingston Farmers Market and at the Belleville Farmers Market.
 The first flowers are delphiniums, Canterbury bells and peonies.
 Next come the Asiatic and oriental lillies and then lots of different varieties of sunflowers, Then it is the turn of the gladiolis.
 Diane dries flowers and herbs and makes attractive arrangements.
-Their daughter Sophia sells flowers at the Belleville Farmers Market.

 To contact them call in the evenings.